ginguan/ginguan/README.md

 ## OTHER APP PROJECTS/SYSTMS ##

 •	<a href="https://github.com/GabiRepare/SMTravel.git"  target="_blank">SM Travel Calling System</a>: this is based on the Modelling and Simulation Study process to create High-level Conceptual Model using **Java**, detailed conceptual model and simulation program of a calling system to handle call request of a travel office.
-At the end, a set of experiments are designed and carried out with the simulation program that provides data sufficient to achieve the goals of the project.
+At the end, a set of experiments are designed and carried out with the simulation program that provides sufficient to achieve the goals of the project.

 •	<a href="https://github.com/xtstc131/CSI5147_Final_Project"  target="_blank">Unity 3D Game</a>: 3D ball balance game using **Unity 3D** and **C#**.